The 4K movie revolution is well under way.

 The 4K transfer and super soundtrack certainly give it justice.
 One word of warning though, all scenes have greater detail and that might not be exactly what you want at times, if you fancy keeping your lunch down.

 Although it was a mixed bag critically, Deadpool is a funny, fresh superhero movie that will live on long in nerd circles.
-We absolutely love it here in Pocket-lint towers.
+We absolutely love it here in Pocket-lint towers and can't wait for this year's sequel.
+You can catch up with the first in anticipation.

 It was filmed in 4K so has an excellent video transfer that pops with detail, especially on Deadpool's suit.